 Concrete movement toward that vision has already begun; it is my hope to co-create this path with like-minded people from all over the world.

 Messages: I believe “We can achieve the SDGs starting with a 15-foot radius around us.
 Social reform starts from a transformation of consciousness of each of us.”
 I really hope that the 2030 SDGs game can be reached and played by ones who want to start with a 15-foot radius around them.
 But don’t too be serious.
 The 2030 SDGs game is just fun.
 Fun is a good tool to make us move forward lightly.
-Let’s work together for a better world with FUN.
+Let’s work together for a better world while having fun.

 After 25 years of finding and bringing the best transformational and evolutionary tools and practices in the world to Japan, to have this opportunity to bring this unique and transformative experience from Japan to the world seems both fitting and timely.
 Fitting that such a game would come from a country that has been inspiring the world through games for decades, and timely, as humanity faces daunting real-world challenges that we need to face for the sake of our species’ future.